Power Chords for the Guitar: Guitar chords for Rock and Roll

 All chords in the fingering chart use the octave above the root note.

 Hardly any rock song is played without power chords.
-For example, the following 3 songs are played with these typical chords:
+For example, the following 3 popular songs are played with typical power chords: